jdwhite/pkgsrc-darwin/README.md

 NETWORKING_flags="en0 en6"
 ```

-Replace *en0 en6* with the network interface names appropriate to your installation.
+Replace _en0 en6_ with the network interface names appropriate to your system.

 ### Create a Launchd User Daemon.